Joining a Programme

 Our ESOL programs focus on supporting English Language Learners (ELLs) in achieving success.

-- In Papakura High, students are assessed to determine their English proficiency and placed into appropriate ELL levels to ensure targeted support.
+- Students are assessed to determine their English proficiency and placed into appropriate ELL levels to ensure targeted support.

 - We provide tailored instructions focused on language development.
 Giving support to help them in their mainstream classes by providing subject-specific vocabulary and tasks.